nrfconnect/sdk-mcuboot/docs/design.md

 3. primary slot: image 1,   secondary slot: image 0,   scratch: N/A     (s->0)
 ```

-Each time a sector index transitions to a new state, the boot loader writes a
+Each time a sector index transitions to a new state, the bootloader writes a
 record to the swap status region.
-Logically, the boot loader only needs one
+Logically, the bootloader only needs one
 record per sector index to keep track of the current swap state.
 However, due
 to limitations imposed by flash hardware, a record cannot be overwritten when
 an index's state changes.
-To solve this problem, the boot loader uses three
+To solve this problem, the bootloader uses three
 records per sector index rather than just one.

 Each sector-state pair is represented as a set of three records.
 The record